Petros626/OpenPCDet-data-augmentor/README.md

-# OpenPCDet: modified as data augmentor to generate BEV images with labels from LiDAR data.
+# OpenPCDet: Modified KITTIDataset class as data augmentor to generate BEV images with labels from LiDAR data.

-Add description here how to create the data and generate the images with labels
+For my project work I used the KITTIDataset class to create KITTIDatasetCustom.
+This makes it possible to save the dataset with augmentations and use them for other purposes.
+The number of augmentations can be chosen at will.
+Further information can be found here [DATA_AUGMENTOR_TUTORIAL.md](docs/DATA_AUGMENTOR_TUTORIAL.md).

 <img src="docs/open_mmlab.png" align="right" width="30%">